Well OK, not just for dummies, for all of us who ever want to upgrade, downgrade, or jailbreak our iPads!

 What is I have a broken home or power button?

 If you don't have both buttons working full on your device, you can still enter DFU mode using the redsn0w jailbreakers tool.
 This process will NOT jailbreak your device.
 It simply puts the device into DFU mode without using buttons.
-See our guide here - http://www.ipadforums.net/jailbreaki...en-button.html
+See our guide here - HOW-TO - Activate DFU Mode when you have a broken button!

 If everything went to plan iTunes should now recognise a device in recovery mode and prompt you to restore it.